-Consumers will not stop buying products, but they might be more price conscious, and they will gravitate towards publishers who empathize with them, who seem to understand what they want and what they like.
+Consumers will not stop buying products, but they might be more price-conscious, and they will gravitate toward publishers who empathize with them, and who seem to understand what they want and what they like.
 Those sites that provide advertisers a good return on investment and customers consistently good advice will stay strong.

 Be Top of the Pile

 Name a list of car manufacturers.
 Are they all equal in your mind?
 What about computer brands?
 Portable music players?
 Even beans?
 Who gets the bulk of customers’ money?

 In any market we have a mental ladder of brands, those at the top get all the money, and it rapidly falls off towards the bottom.
 Not only do those at the top get the majority of the attention and custom, but they also get to charge a premium over the rest.
 The struggling, smaller names, get to live off the scraps that fall through the big names cracks.
 Your goal has to be for the world to see you in the compelling 20% rather than the me-too 80%.

 So while the overall economic pie might well shrink, it will be those at the end of the queue who miss out, the first picks will always get the lion’s share.

 Being an Authority Blogger means not just being one of many, but the main draw, the person who everyone trusts and turns to instinctively.

 If you can be seen as a quality choice for customers or advertising dollars (or both), because of your expert content, your attentive, engaged audience, and your good name, while keeping your overheads down, then you will ride out any road bumps in the economy.